You have found your ideal property, what next?

 Your deposit will be held by Safe Deposits Scotland in a Tenancy Deposit Scheme during your tenancy and is refundable after vacating the property providing that:

 Your rent is paid up to date.

 All utility bills relating to the tenancy have been paid (proof provided to us).

 Under no circumstances can the deposit be used as payment for the last month’s rent.

 All tenants over the age of 18 will be named on the Lease Agreement and will need to be present in the office to sign the Lease Agreement.
-The agreement will be a Short Assured Tenancy Agreement, for a fixed term of no less than 6 months which sets out both Landlord and Tenants’ responsibilities.
+The agreement will be a Private Residential Tenancy Agreement which sets out both Landlord and Tenants’ responsibilities.
 Should you have any queries regarding your lease agreement, we are happy to assist you.
 You may also wish to seek your own independent advice before signing the Lease Agreement and we are happy for you to do so.

 The landlord is responsible for insuring the building.
 Tenants, however are responsible for arranging contents insurance for their personal possessions.
 Neither the landlord nor Castle Residential will accept any responsibility for loss or damage to your possessions whilst occupying the property.

 Should you not already have an existing policy, we will be happy to provide you with a quote.